ORWO NC400 35mm Film

-Orwo NC400 is a color negative 35mm film with ISO 400 sensitivity, manufactured by ORWO (Original Wolfen), a company with a long and complex history rooted in the early days of analog photography and cinema.
+Orwo NC400 is a color negative 35mm film with ISO 400 sensitivity and tungsten colour balance manufactured by ORWO (Original Wolfen) in Germany.

 The film tends to produce cool tones, moderate contrast, and a fine but noticeable grain structure.
 Its color palette leans toward subdued saturation, with greens and blues often taking on a cooler cast.
 These characteristics make it particularly suited to documentary, street, and artistic photography where a less polished, more atmospheric aesthetic is desired.

-NC400 is coated and cut in Germany, and as of its release, is only available in 35mm format.
-It is developed using the standard C-41 color process, making it compatible with all photo labs using standard development.
+NC400 is developed using the standard C-41 color process, making it compatible with all photo labs using standard development.
 Alternatively it can be developed in the cine-native ECN-2 process.

 Specifications: